filipgodlewski/dotfiles/README.md

 - [ ] rewrite brew.sh from old-dotfiles so that it works in this new environment
 - [ ] add instructions for oh-my-zsh (and/or add dotfiles if appropriate)
-- [ ] find a way to store vs code files (especially for extensions)
+- [ ] find a way to store vs code files (especially for extensions).
+Consider adding settings.json
 - [ ] add pip requirements
+- [ ] add macos preferences config file [inspired by this file](https://github.com/sobolevn/dotfiles/blob/master/macos)
+- [ ] add script to update & upgrade all submodules, brew, npm, yarn etc.

 ### Done